 On August 1, 2023, Genexco, the Company's wholly owned subsidiary, was awarded a natural gas exploration concession, Lech East.
-Lech East is approximately 100 km2 in size and located in Southwest Bavaria, Germany, granted by the Bavarian State Ministry of Economic Affairs, Regional Development and Energy for an initial term of three years.
+Lech East is approximately 100 km2 in size and located in Southwest Bavaria, Germany.
+The concession was granted by the Bavarian State Ministry of Economic Affairs, Regional Development and Energy for an initial term of three years.